Spain's fifth largest city, Zaragoza is a centre of fantastic architectural buildings and many other attractions.

 shows the antiquity of Zaragoza.
 The old part of the city retains the urban structure

 created during the Roman era.
-Stretches of second-
+Stretches of second-century walls are still standing,

 The Aljaferia is an Islamic fortress, relatively well preserved, from the era of